Electric Dipole Moments as Probes of $B$ Anomaly: Vector U1 LQ Scenario

 \section{Vector \texorpdfstring{\bm{$U_1$}}{U1} LQ Scenario}

-In this Letter, we consider a simplified $U_1$ LQ scenario with a $U(2)$ flavor symmetry.
+In the following Secs.~\ref{sec:model}--\ref{sec:resultU1}, we consider a simplified $U_1$ LQ scenario with a $U(2)$ flavor symmetry.
 The relevant fermion interactions are described by

 with $P_{L/R}=(1\mp\gamma_5)/2$ in the fermion mass eigenbasis.
 Although additional vector-like fermions are needed in Eq.~\eqref{eq:L} to obtain the ideal flavor structure in the UV complete model \cite{Cornella:2019hct}, we focus on the $3\times 3$ flavor structures.
 This simplification is valid to consider the EDMs, and we will discuss this point in Sec.~\ref{sec:other}.
+This class of UV complete model is called 4321 gauge-group model \cite{DiLuzio:2017vat,Baker:2019sli}.

 We consider the following flavor texture \cite{Bordone:2018nbg,Cornella:2019hct}

 where $c_d\simeq 0.98$, corresponding to a case of $s_{l_2}\simeq s_{\tau} \simeq 0$ in the literature.
 Here, $s_i$ and $c_i$ represent flavor rotations $\sin\theta_i$ and $\cos\theta_i$ to bring the SM fermions to their mass eigenbasis.
 Note that $|\beta_{L}^{33}|\simeq|\beta_{R}^{33}|$ results from the gauge symmetry in the UV complete model.
 In this setup, $\phi_R$ is an arbitrary CPV phase; the other CPV phases can be absorbed by a redefinition of $\phi_R$ \cite{Iguro:2018vqb}.
 Therefore, the relative phase between $\beta_L$ and $\beta_R$ interactions plays an important role in the CPV observables.
 In our analysis, only three parameters are relevant to the phenomenology: $\beta_L^{33}/m_{U_1}$, $\beta_L^{23}/\beta_L^{33}$\,$(= c_d s_{q_2} s_\chi/c_\chi)$, and the CPV angle $\phi_R$.